ArthurClemens/dialogic/packages/dialogic-react/README.md

 ## Size

+- Module: `6.11 KB` with all dependencies, minified and gzipped
-5.28 KB with all dependencies, minified and gzipped
+- UMD: `5.73 KB` with all dependencies, minified and gzipped